 In February and March, carnivals across France celebrate the end of winter with colourful parades and festivities.
 These are some of our favourite photos from the carnivals, including Nice, Menton, Granville and Strasbourg

 Nice carnival is one of the largest carnivals in the world and transforms the Riviera city into a riot of colour for two weeks in February.

 There is a different theme each year and floats are decorated to reflect this theme and paraded through Place Masséna.
-In 2017 the theme was ‘king of energy’.
+In 2018 the theme is ‘king of space’.